-Corn is the most widely produced feed grain in the United States, with most of the crop providing the main energy ingredient in livestock feed.
-Corn is also processed into a wide range of food and industrial products including fuel ethanol.
-ERS offers analysis and data that include:
+Corn is the most widely produced feed grain in the United States (U.S.), accounting for more than 95 percent of total production and use.
+The other three major feed grains are sorghum, barley, and oats.
+Most of the corn crop provides the main energy ingredient in livestock feed.
+Corn is also processed into a wide range of food and industrial products including cereal, alcohol, sweeteners, and byproduct feeds.

 ERS provides a range of data products and reports on feed grain markets including domestic and international supply, demand, trade, and prices.
 Periodic, scheduled, outputs include:

 - Feed Outlook, a monthly report that provides supply and use projections for U.S. and global feed markets based on the most current World Agricultural Supply and Demand Estimates.

 - Feed Grains Database, a searchable database containing statistics on four feed grains (corn, grain sorghum, barley, and oats), foreign coarse grains (feed grains plus rye, millet, and mixed grains), hay, and related items.
 Data from the Feed Outlook and Feed Yearbook are also included.